 We encourage you as our patient to take part in decisions made about your treatment.
 This is the most important way to get the best care for your needs.
 On this page you will find information on how you can get involved in your own healthcare and how your family, friends and others can help you.

 You could ask a trusted family member or friend to speak to us on your behalf.
 They can ask questions that you may not be able to think of while you are under stress.
-They can also help remember answers to questions you have asked and speak up for you if you are unable to.
+They can also help remember answers to questions you have asked, take notes and speak up for you if you are unable to.
 It's important that you make sure that your friend or family member understands your preferences for care and your wishes while in hospital.

 Ask who will be in charge of your care when you're in hospital.
 Feel free to ask staff caring for you their names.
-Staff will introduce themselves to you when they meet you and ask to see identification if necessary.
+Staff will introduce themselves to you when they meet you and you can ask to see their identification if you like.

 Do not hesitate to tell us if you think we may have mixed you up with another patient with the same name.
 Before we give you any medications or treatment, make sure we confirm your identity.
 We do this by checking your wristband or asking your name.
 We encourage you to tell us your name and show us your wristband if you're feeling uncertain about if you shold be receiving medications or treatments.